Medical Detox in Los Angeles

 - Restlessness, anxiety, and irritability

 In severe cases, alcohol withdrawal can be life-threatening.
-It may lead to seizures, delirium, and hallucinations.
+It may lead to seizures, delirium, and hallucinations, among the more severe symptoms.
+Alcohol detox can help make this process more comfortable.

 Benzos produce feelings of calmness and relaxation.
-Your body can develop a tolerance to them over time and you can experience withdrawal symptoms when you stop.
-Symptoms include:
+The body can develop a tolerance to them over time and can experience withdrawal symptoms when a person stops.
+Symptoms that may occur during the withdrawal process include:

 - Sweating or chills